Detailed study of Hebrew language and syntax, with weekly language exercises. The translation and exegesis of selected passages.

 - Teaching Arrangements

-- Campus and Distance: One 2-hour lecture per week for the full year.
+Campus: Two one-hour lectures per week for the full year.

 - Required: K. Elliger and W. Rudolph (eds.), Biblia Hebraica Stuttgartensia (4th rev. ed.; Stuttgart: Deutsche Bibelgesellschaft, 1967/77)